OXID-eSales/module-template/README.md

 In case you'd like to use this module as a template for your own module, this section is for you.

+**Important** Instructions here are for the case you intend to develop a module for OXID eShop 7.x.
+For Shop 6.x please refer to branch b-6.5.x README.md.

 Before starting to do something, please, read the whole section once, then decide on required questions, decide what you want to achieve, and follow the procedure.